 2. Answer the need, not the question

-Librarians call this “what-are-you-really-looking-for?” exchange a reference interview—a conversation that uncovers the library user’s core need.
+Librarians call this “what-are-you-really-looking-for?” exchange a *reference interview*—a conversation that uncovers the library user’s core need.
 To determine what that is, librarians use techniques such as asking open-ended questions to encourage further dialogue, mirroring the user’s vocabulary, and spotting sub-textual clues.

 3. Try a different angle